-The primary purpose of this course is to help candidates, including teachers, administrators, and curriculum coordinators to develop an in-depth understanding of the notions and concepts of curriculum.
-Such understanding should assist in examining the relationships, sources, and components in their dynamic interactions and contributions to the curriculum.
+The primary purpose of this course is to help candidates, including teachers, administrators, and curriculum coordinators to develop an in-depth understanding of 21st century concepts and practices in curriculum development, the delivery of instruction, and the role of assessment.
+Such understanding should assist in examining the relationships, sources, and components in their dynamic interactions and contributions to effective learning.

-EDCO 604 | PRINCIPLES OF LEARNING AND CLASSROOM MANAGEMENT (CANDIDATES WITHOUT EXPERIENCE)
+EDCO 604 | PRINCIPLES OF LEARNING AND CLASSROOM MANAGEMENT